-NEW FOR FALL 2017: THE GLOBAL BRIDGE
+FALL 2018: THE GLOBAL BRIDGE

-In fall 2017, new international students who place into a full load of AEIS courses (101, 102, 107, 110, 111, and 112) are required to enroll in one of eight Global Bridge First-Year Interest Groups (FIGs).
+New international students who place into a full load of AEIS courses (101, 102, 107, 110, 111, and 112) are required to enroll in one of seven Global Bridge First-Year Interest Groups (FIGs).
 The Global Bridge FIGs provide a structured first year experience in which international students take a combination of courses that will fulfill their AEIS requirement while providing them with general education credit.
-In addition, in fall and winter terms, an additional one unit College Connections course is part of the FIG package.
-The list of Global Bridge FIGs for AY 2017 can be found on the First Year Programs website: fyp.uoregon.edu
+In addition, in fall and winter terms, a one unit College Connections course is part of the FIG package.
+The list of Global Bridge FIGs for AY 2018 can be found on the First Year Programs website: fyp.uoregon.edu

-Only new students starting in the fall term are required/eligible to enroll in one of the Global Bridge FIGs. Students should be encouraged to choose the FIG that best matches their academic interests and plans.
+Only new students starting in the fall term are required to enroll in one of the Global Bridge FIGs. Students should be encouraged to choose the FIG that best matches their academic interests and plans.
+Students starting in winter and spring term have the option of joining an iFIG, if there is available space.